XenO2H1/password_generator/README.md

-#🔑 Random Password Generator
+#Random Password Generator

 A beginner-friendly Random Password Generator built with Python that allows users to generate secure passwords with customizable options.

-📌 Project Description
+Project Description

 This project generates random passwords based on user preferences like length, uppercase letters, numbers, and special characters.
 It also includes a Password Strength Checker that rates the generated password.

-🎯 Features
+Features

 Customizable Password Length